passWallet/Towan/README.md

 # TOWAN Project (The One Without A Name)

+UPDATE: I am rewriting this project using Flask.
+The Django Admin doesn't fit my need for this project.
+You can check Towan2.

+Also there is a demo available [here](http://lola.ninja).
+You can donate to the project via this interface.

 ### Presentation

 Little raspberry pi project that allow a user to transform a complicate bitcoin address in a human readable URL.